902 Franklin Pike Brentwood, TN

 The Christmas family sold the property in 1839 with 315 acres to Dr. Reuben A. Gentry (?-1941) and his cousin Ruth Rogers Gentry.
 He was a prominent physician and continued to develop the plantation into one of the largest in the area.
 After his death, his widow and daughter traveled between major cities in the U.S. and in Europe.

-In 1850, Montgomery Bell (1769-1855) owned the plantation.
+From 1850-54, Montgomery Bell (1769-1855) owned the plantation.
+One of the wealthiest men in Tennessee, he had always lived a spartan-like and evidently splurged for a few years to see what an opulent lifestyle was like in a mansion.
 Bell had moved to Middle Tennessee in 1804 and bought James Robertson’s iron works.
 In Cheatham County, he made a tunnel at a point on the Harpeth River known as the Narrows of the Harpeth and created a small waterfall to help his forge called Patterson Iron Works.
 It became one of the first manufactured tunnels in the U.S. His legacy includes a grant to help grow the University of Nashville which eventually moved its campus west.
 The board renamed the school Montgomery Bell Academy, the premiere all-boys school in Nashville.
 Bell is also remembered through Montgomery Bell State Park, and Montgomery Bell Bridge which crosses the Cumberland River near Ashland City.

 After Henry died, the farm was inherited by his son, (William) James Zellner (1846-1905) and Sarah Rebecca Alexander Zellner (1846-1927) who lived at Ashlawn from 1901-05.
 He and Sarah married in 1866.